takeiteasy/bcf/README.md

 # cf: container format

-Super basic container format for storing files in a package.
+Super basic **immutable** container format for storing files in a package.
+Doesn't support compression flags, user permission or anything like that.
+Only information stored is file name, size, hash and offset in the container.

 <p align="center">
   <img src="https://raw.githubusercontent.com/takeiteasy/cf/master/spec.png">